dairisirbe/Dairis_Irbe_resume/EN.markdown

 ## Executive summary
 * I'm passionate about electronics, mechatronics, RC aircraft building
-* I am able to design and practically develop complex design solutions
+* My passion is to design and practically develop complex design solutions
+* I pay close attention to accuracy
 * About me in a few words: positive, technically minded, committed

 ## About me

-I am a 12th grade student, I live in Sigulda, Latvia.
+I am a 1st year student of the Riga Technical University program "Construction of Machines and Mechanisms", I live in Sigulda, Latvia.

 I have been engaged in technical hobby - RC aircraft building for 9 years.
 I try to promote this activity in Latvia, often participating in various aviation-related events.